 It is recommended that students take several economics courses prior to adding the economics major.
 Students must attain a grade of B or better in ECON 111/111E or a grade of B- or better in an economics elective (numbered 200-290) before being allowed to add the economics major.
 Major declarations should occur by the end of sophomore year, or by the end of junior year at the latest.
 Major declarations may not be made in the senior year, except by petition in exceptional circumstances.
 To be considered for an exception to this rule, students must write to the department chair explaining the circumstances of the late declaration.

-To declare the major, you should get the “declaration of major” form from the Registrar’s office, fill it out, and print out an Unofficial Transcript.
-Bring these two documents to the Academic Department Coordinator for Economics, Ms. Amy Johnson, in the Economics Department Office on the 3rd floor of Converse Hall (Converse 306).
-Ms. Johnson will verify your eligibility to declare the major, process your declaration of major, and give you some important documents.
+To declare the major, you should get the “Declaration of Major” form from the Registrar’s office, fill it out, and print out an Unofficial Transcript from ACData.
+Bring these two documents to the Academic Department Coordinator for Economics, Ms. Amy Johnson, in the Economics Department Office on the 3rd floor of Converse Hall (Converse 306A).
+Ms. Johnson will verify your eligibility to declare the major, process your declaration of major, and give you documents to bring to the Registrar’s office.
 Note that you do not need to get the signature of the Department Chair prior to bringing your forms to Ms. Johnson; if you are indeed eligible to declare the major, she will arrange the Department Chair’s approval.
 It is recommended that you do this at a time of the semester that is not particularly busy for the Registrar’s office.

 Of course, it is wise to take several economics courses before committing to the major.
 Most students will take Economics 111, an elective or two, and maybe a core theory class before they declare the major.
 You are also encouraged to consult with economics faculty about your choice of major or your academic plans in general.